shoeb00/github-events-logger/README.md

 # Github logger

-A simple webserver listens that listens to github actions for a selected repository and stores the events in structured logs in MongoDB.
+A simple webserver that listens to github actions for a selected repository and stores the events in structured logs in MongoDB.

 <br/>